rlauzon54/pi-tpdd/README.md

 When the drive is active (i.e. transferring data), an indicator will display saying so.

 Pressing the joystick (as a button) while holding the #5 button down will tell the Pi to shut down.

 Pressing the joystick (as a button) while holding the #6 button down will tell the menu.py program to stop (currently commented out because it's there mainly for debugging purposes)

+Pressing the joystick DOWN while holding button #5 down will tell the Pi to run the backup script.

+Pressing the joystick UP while holding button #5 down will tell the Pi to run the restore script.

+For my Pi-TPDD, I set up ssh with a keypair.
+So backup/restore script run rsync to my server using the key pair so that there is no login prompt.